facebook/react/docs/tutorial/tutorial.md

 ## What We're Building

 Today, we're going to build an interactive tic-tac-toe game.
 We'll assume some familiarity with HTML and JavaScript but you should be able to follow along even if you haven't used them before.
+We're also using some features from ES6, a recent version of JavaScript.
+In this tutorial, we're using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
+You can use <a href="http://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact&experimental=false&loose=false&spec=false&code=const%20element%20%3D%20%3Ch1%3EHello%2C%20world!%3C%2Fh1%3E%3B%0Aconst%20container%20%3D%20document.getElementById('root')%3B%0AReactDOM.render(element%2C%20container)%3B%0A">Babel REPL</a> to check what ES6 code compiles to.

+There are various ways to start a React project.
+We'll be using codepen here, but see the [Installation](/react/docs/installation.html) page for others.

 If you like, you can check out the final result here: <a href="https://s.codepen.io/ericnakagawa/pen/ALxakj" target="_blank">Final Result</a>.
 Try playing the game.
 You can also click on a link in the move list to go "back in time" and see what the board looked like just after that move was made.